During his State of the Union address, President Donald Trump said tariffs could someday "substantially replace" the federal income tax system.

 Why This Matters

-President Donald Trump's suggestion that tariffs could 'substantially replace' income taxes sparks debate among policy experts, highlighting the potential shift in the US tax landscape.
+President Donald Trump's suggestion that tariffs could 'substantially replace' income taxes has sparked debate among policy experts, highlighting the ongoing discussion about the US tax system's future.

 Coverage Snapshot